-As of June 30, 2018, our net tangible book value was approximately \$8.6 million, or \$2.72 per share.
-Since the price per share of our common stock being offered in this offering is substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution with respect to the net tangible book value of the common stock you purchase in this offering.
-Based on the assumed public offering price of \$ per share of common stock being sold in this offering (the last reported sale price of our common stock on The Nasdaq Capital Market on , 2018), and our net tangible book value per share as of June 30, 2018, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$ per share with respect to the net tangible book value of the common stock.
+As of September 30, 2018, our net tangible book value was approximately \$6.57 million, or \$2.2066 per share.
+You will suffer substantial dilution with respect to the net tangible book value of the common stock you purchase in this offering.
+Based on the assumed public offering price of \$1.98 per share of common stock being sold in this offering (the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2018), and our net tangible book value per share as of September 30, 2018, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$0.0680 per share with respect to the net tangible book value of the common stock.
 See the section entitled "Dilution" for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.
 The discussion above assumes (i) no sale of pre-funded warrants, which, if sold, would reduce the number of shares of common stock that we are offering on a one-for-one basis until such warrants are exercised and (ii) no exercise by the underwriter of the Underwriter's Warrants.